alehed/aslutils/readme.md

 Note: I am currently the sole packager of this project, so this section is only for reference to my later self.

 Once antlr is installed, this step is easy.
+The dependencies for packaging are: wheel, setuptools and twine (`pip install wheel setuptools twine`)

-First the package needs to be generated with: `python setup.py bdist_wheel --universal`.
-Then the package can be uploaded using twine (`pip install twine`): `twine upload dist/*`.
+First the package needs to be generated with: `python setup.py sdist bdist_wheel --universal`.
+Then the package can be uploaded using twine: `twine upload dist/*`.